 Wiping everything on a phone is a little intrusive.
 Certainly, it may lead to visible complaints on social media, or Glassdoor.
 So, this can lead to situations where existing employees and new employees are reluctant to connect a mobile device to the corporate network.
 Not great for BYOD.

 The trend in MDM is shifting towards a sand-boxed corporate environment, and Google is ahead of the curve.
-With Google MDM, G Suite is the sandbox.
+With Google MDM, Google Workspace is the sandbox.

 5. Block Non-Compliant Devices